|

 Teaching is near and dear to my heart.
 I taught for over 6 years and loved so much about this profession, especially getting to know my middle school students and recommending books for them to read.

 But unfortunately, connecting with students is just a small speck on a huge list of job responsibilities a teacher has.
 There’s endless professional development trainings to attend, school meetings, supervising lunch and recess, public speaking, and collaborating with colleagues to plan instruction.
-It’s all of these responsibilities outside of the classroom that end up consuming the majority of your day and causing burnout for introverted teachers
+It’s all of these responsibilities outside of the classroom that end up consuming the majority of your day and causing burnout for introverted teachers.

 So while I do think that introverts can make great teachers, build strong rapport with their students, and help introverted students immensely in the classroom, teaching also requires far too much verbal communication and socializing.
 If you can get past those aspects, then teaching is an incredibly meaningful job that introverts can excel at.